glambengco/HR-Analytics-Predicting-Employee-Turnover/README.md

 ## Jupyter Notebook

-Ful details of the analysis and model development is available in the provided [Jupyter Notebook]().
+Ful details of the analysis and model development is available in the provided [Jupyter Notebook](predicting_employee_turnover.ipynb).
+Note that GitHub has recurring issues with opening Jupyter Notebooks.
+To preview the notebook, open the notebook using [NBViewer](https://nbviewer.org/).

 ## Project Background